Fact Table vs. Dimension Table: What’s the Difference?

 Fact Table vs. Dimension Table in Star Schema

-Additionally, in a star schema model, every fact table and dimension table can have their own level of granularity or grain.
-Granularity describes the level of detail present in data and how broken down the data is — high granularity means more detailed data and low granularity means less detailed data.
+Additionally, in a star schema model, fact tables have a defined level of granularity, which determines the level of detail recorded — for example, daily transactions versus monthly summaries.
+High granularity means more detailed data, and low granularity means less detailed data.
+Dimension tables typically support this granularity with consistent descriptive attributes.

 How to Differentiate a Fact Table vs. Dimension Table

 A straightforward approach to differentiating fact tables from dimension tables is to examine whether a table refers to a noun, such as a physical object or person.
 For instance, a product or a customer may exist independently of any specific business event.
-Dimension tables, therefore, represent nouns since they represent something that either takes action or has action taken upon it, such as a physical store, customer or product.
+Dimension tables typically represent real-world entities — such as customers, products or stores — that provide context for business events recorded in the fact table.

 On the other hand, a verb usually corresponds to a fact table.
 Each record corresponds to an event in which entries from dimension tables are involved.
 For example, an order involves a customer and a product (or potentially more).
 The act of placing an order is made by a specific customer for a specific product.